 Earth stations on mobile platforms are also similar to AMSS, ESV and VSAT networks in that sharing between such Earth stations and co-frequency FS networks which are located in the same geographic area is difficult for both types of Earth stations because such stations could be located anywhere within the operational area of such an FS network.

 Technical, operational and regulatory requirements have been adopted within the ITU-R to ensure that the ESVs and AESs operating between 14.0- and14.5 GHz have the same interference characteristics as typical FSS Earth stations. .
 Regulators have ensured that Ku-band ESVs and AESs operate only in bands which have no use or limited use by terrestrial services.
 Since the adoption of these regulations, hundreds of AESs and ESVs have operated successfully worldwide on aircraft and ships.
 Taking into account the success of the previous ECC Decisions and developing any technical requirement needed to prevent the risk of unacceptable interference, similar conditions could be adopted and applied to the terminals operating on mobile platforms in the parts of the Ka-band frequencies. identified for uncoordinated FSS operations.

+Instead of defining new regulatory provisions specifically for aeronautical and maritime Earth stations operating in the Ka- band, new and more general provisions could be developed defining the conditions under which ESOMPs could be treated as typical uncoordinatedFSS Earth stations.
+These Earth stations would then be required to follow defined regulatory and technical requirements including compliance with relevant ETSI standards.

+[Editor’s note: Avanti does not agree with ESOMPs being treated as FSS.
+Avanti has no problem with ESOMPs as MSS]

-Instead of regulatory provisions specifically for aeronautical and maritime Earth stations operating in the , new and more general provisions be developed defining the conditions under which ESOMPs could be treated as typical Earth stations.
-These Earth stations would then be required to follow regulatory requirements Especially, inter alia, to address potential interference with other co-frequency GSO FSS networks, it is essential that as a minimum earth stations on mobile platforms comply with the off-axis e.i.r.p. limits contained in Recommendation ITU-R S.524-9, or with any other limits coordinated with neighbouring satellite networks.
+Especially, inter alia, to address potential interference with other co-frequency GSO FSS networks, it is essential that as a minimum earth stations on mobile platforms comply with the off-axis e.i.r.p. limits contained in Recommendation ITU-R S.524-9, or with any other limits coordinated with neighbouring satellite networks.
 In addition, any network of such earth stations should be operated such that the aggregate off-axis e.i.r.p. levels produced in the Earth-to-space direction by all co-frequency earth stations within such networks, in the direction of neighbouring satellite networks, are no greater than the off-axis e.i.r.p. levels produced by other specific and/or typical FSS earth station(s) operated in conformance with Recommendation ITU-R S.524-9, or with any other limits coordinated with neighbouring satellite networks.
 These requirements will ensure that such earth stations are essentially equivalent to stationary FSS earth stations from the perspective of static uplink interference potential.

 Realizing that earth stations on mobile platforms operate in a dynamic environment, it is important to address this aspect in specifying an essential set of technical and operational requirements.
 The design, coordination and operation of earth stations on mobile platforms should be such that, in addition to the static requirements discussed above, the interference levels generated by such earth stations account for the following factors:

 Mispointing of the earth station antenna.
 Where applicable, this includes, at least, motion-induced antenna pointing errors, effects caused by bias and latency of their pointing systems, tracking error of open or closed loop tracking systems, misalignment between transmit and receive apertures for systems that use separate apertures, and misalignment between transmit and receive feeds for systems that use combined apertures